sseanik/Simple-2048/README.md

 * Add animations to sliding, merging and new spawning tiles
 * Add a score and high score display
 * Add a restart button
+* Fix an issue where a non sliding/merging move does not spawn a new tile